metamn/react/content/blog/on-design-systems-3/index.md

 Again, guaranteeing consistency is possible, with efforts.

 **Design systems** &mdash; Component-based UI frameworks &mdash; choose the constraints-based API approach to deliver consistency.

+## Finally

+Creating consistent user interfaces in web context is possible.

+To achieve this, one should move away from hacking &mdash; binding with classnames &mdash; to programming &mdash; binding with props.

+And from non-programming languages &mdash; HTML, CSS &mdash; to programming languages &mdash; JSX, CSS-in-JS.

+Once everything becomes programmable it becomes classic software development.
+Where theory and practice &mdash; API &mdash; apply, where consistency and scalability is solved.